 Sexual Orientation, Gender Expression and Education Abroad

 Queer people exist all over the world.
 They live in the realities of the exclusive laws, regulations, and oppressions and determine ways to navigate them.
-Coming out as a queer student can be different than it is in the U.S. In some places, LGBT+ identities are accepted and welcomed, in some extreme cases not knowing cultural or legal standards can lead to violence or imprisonment.
+Coming out as a queer student can be different than it is in the U.S. In some places, LGBTQ+ identities are accepted and welcomed, in some extreme cases not knowing cultural or legal standards can lead to violence or imprisonment.

-Acceptance of the LGBT+ community is even higher than in the US in many countries.
+Acceptance of the LGBTQ+ community is even higher than in the US in many countries.
 Students who participate in study abroad programs in these places, may gain a new international perspective and a renewed comfort with their sexual or gender identity.

 Trans students who want to study abroad should research their host country and look into immigration rules and regulations.

 CU Boulder education abroad respects the sexual and gender identity and expression of all people and encourages these students to share their experiences with the world.
-Disclosing LGBTQ Identity to a study abroad advisor will help us provide support throughout the entire study abroad process.
+Disclosing LGBTQ+ Identity to a study abroad advisor will help us provide support throughout the entire study abroad process.

 Finally, it is important to understand that gender expression and sexual orientation are just two parts of your identity.
 Consider how your other identities (race, ethnicity, ability, religious beliefs, etc) will impact your education abroad experience.

-Some Questions you may want to consider, research, and ask about when looking at host countries:
+Some questions you may want to consider, research, and ask about when looking at host countries: